Cognitive Behavioural Therapy – CBT for Sensorimotor OCD In Sevenoaks, London and UK-wide

 How Many CBT Sessions are Required to Treat Sensorimotor OCD?

-The CBT process for Sensorimotor OCD is highly structured and normally requires between eight-twelve sessions of Cognitive Behavioural Therapy.
+The CBT process for Sensorimotor OCD is highly structured and normally requires between 8-12 sessions of Cognitive Behavioural Therapy.
 This will depend upon the presenting problems and any wider background factors.

 Whilst there are counsellors and therapists offering CBT and other therapeutic approaches for Sensorimotor OCD, our advice is to always check the training, qualifications and professional credentials of the therapist before engaging in any form of therapy.